The History of Horizon High School

 In March 2004, six Dane County residents, including Shelly Dutch, a local AODA counselor, got together for coffee to discuss the concept of starting a recovery school in Madison.
 The group, which also included educators and parents of teens affected by addiction, wanted a safe place where teens could go to school after getting out of substance use treatment.
 They researched what options were available and found that there were about 20 recovery schools around the country, most being in Minnesota, but none in the Dane County area.

-In November of 2004, a $10,000 donation from a family was made to start up Horizon High School.
-In December the founders of the school got all the paperwork together and hired a young teacher to run the school.
-And in late January 2005, Horizon High School opened with 5 students in a church basement.
+In November of 2004, a $10,000 donation from a family was made to start up Horizon High School as a private non-profit school (upon advice that chartering would not succeed).
+In December the founders of the school got all the paperwork together, incorporated, and hired a young teacher to run the school.
+And in late January 2005, Horizon High School opened with 6 students in a church basement on Old Sauk Road.
 By the end of that semester, there were nine total students attending Horizon.

 In 2006, Horizon moved into the Neighborhood House Community Center in downtown Madison.

-Horizon continued to grow and in August of 2011, a new partnership with the Madison Metropolitan School District was formed.
-This partnership allowed Horizon to remain an independent school while paying tuition for Madison Metropolitan School District students who qualified to attend Horizon.
-Horizon also moved to a new location on the near west side of Madison at that time.
+Horizon continued to grow and in August of 2011, a new partnership with the Madison Metropolitan School District was formed, thanks to Superintendent Dan Nerad.
+This partnership allowed Horizon to remain an independent school with Madison Metropolitan School District contracting with Horizon to cover some of the expenses of attending MMSD students.
+Horizon had also moved to a new location on the near west side of Madison, at 5005 University.

 In March of 2013, Horizon needed to expand its space due to the increase in student numbers.
 Horizon moved to 5001 University Avenue #50.
 However, in June of 2014, a flood forced Horizon to move yet again, to 5003 University Avenue, which was just right across the parking lot from our previous location.

-After nearly 15 years of temporary locations and lots of moving, Horizon finally found a permanent home.
-Horizon was awarded CG Schmidt’s 100th Year Anniversary Community Grant which included a complete renovation of a new space for Horizon located at 659 N. Whitney Way, Madison, Wi.
+After nearly 15 years of temporary locations and lots of moving, Horizon found a new home.
+In 2019, Horizon was awarded CG Schmidt’s 100th Year Anniversary Community Grant which included a complete renovation of a new space for Horizon located at 659 N. Whitney Way, below the old Taco Bell on University.
 CG Schmidt made the decision to support Horizon through financial, material, and in-kind donations to further enable the school to remodel a much more expansive location with four bathrooms, individual staff offices, a kitchen area, a food pantry, and ample room to educate 15 -20 students.
 This expanded footprint also allows Horizon to serve more students, with the ability to segment students into smaller groups for more individualized learning and therapy.
 This new location offers Horizon students a larger, positive learning environment, comfortable room for therapy, a place to cook meals, do laundry, and a safe place to grow into successful young adults.
 Horizon is so grateful for this new space provided to us by CG Schmidt and the many other local businesses in our community who donated supplies, labor and appliances to make the renovation possible.
-Please watch the video of our new space to see more!

 Main Entrance